 Group-based licensing: Recommended Path

 Until now, licenses could only be assigned at the individual user level, which can make large-scale management difficult.
 With group-based licensing, administrators no longer have to write a complex PowerShell script that makes individual calls to the cloud service when a user joins or leaves a school.
 Instead, you can assign one or more product licenses to a group.
-Azure AD ensures that the licenses are assigned to all members of the group.
+Microsoft Entra ID ensures that the licenses are assigned to all members of the group.
 Any new members who join the group are assigned the appropriate licenses.
 When they leave the group, those licenses are removed.
 This licensing management eliminates the need for automating license management via PowerShell to reflect changes in the organization and departmental structure on a per-user basis.
 To use group-based licensing, you must have one of the following licenses:

 Paid or trial edition of Office 365 Enterprise E3 or Office 365 A3 and above